Cal Band Auditions are a 2-part process:

 1. State your name and your instrument.

 2. For glockenspiel auditions, follow the instructions listed for woodwind/brass auditions.
+Play the glockenspiel piece (again linked here) for step 5 of the process.
 For all others, play the exercises as specified directly above.

-3. Record video of the exercises linked below.
+3. Record video of the exercises linked in the Packet link above.

 Submitting your Recorded Audition

-Once you’ve finished recording, submit your files through your account on our recruit website.
-Music auditions are due by 11:59pm on July 14.
+Once you’ve finished recording, submit your files through your account on our recruit portal.
 Please do not leave uploading for the last moment since there can be issues with uploading!
 Audition results will be released through the same page.
-If you have any questions or technical difficulties, or if you need any alternative accommodations, feel free to email us at email@example.com.
+If you have any questions or technical difficulties, or if you need any alternative accommodations, feel free to email us at firstname.lastname@example.org.